Moreland School District

 3 times a year

-5th and 7th Once a year
+Physical Fitness Test 5 and 7 Once a year

 California Assessment of Student Performance and Progress